The aloe vera plant – effects and ingredients of aloe vera

 - Phosphatase

-- Provitamin A. Necessary for vision, formation of red blood cells, formation of skin and mucous membranes, formation of sex hormones
+- Provitamin A. Necessary for vision, the formation of red blood cells, the formation of skin and mucous membranes, and the formation of sex hormones.

 - Vitamin B1.
 Deficiency causes weakness and irritability